NatWest Mortgage Calculator

 A mortgage is a loan taken out to buy property or land.

-Most run for 25 years but the term can be shorter or longer.
+Most run for 25 years but the duration can be shorter or longer.

 The loan is ‘secured’ against the value of your home until it’s paid off.

-If you can’t keep up your repayments the lender can repossess (take back) your home and sell it so they get their money back.
+If you can’t keep up your dues they can repossess (take back) your home and sell it so they get their money back.

-Natwest Mortgage Calculator – get a free Natwest mortgage quote and chat with an adviser to learn more.
+Natwest Mortgage Calculator – get a Natwest mortgage quotation and consult with an expert to learn more.

 With a Natwest mortgage, you need to use the money to raise funds to buy real estate, or alternatively if you’re an existing property owner you can raise funds for any purpose, while putting a lien on the property being mortgaged.

-Note that mortgage plans are not right for everyone and it is important that you fully consider your options and receive independent financial advice before making a decision.
-It is also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.
+Note that mortgage plans are not right for everyone and it’s important that you fully consider your options and receive independent financial advice before making a decision.
+It’s also important that, if you do decide to use a Natwest Mortgage product, you choose one that meets your needs.